Take Control of Your Payments and Curb Fraud

 Larger enterprises may have in-house fraud detection products and services, but if you don’t, your bank can help you set up the appropriate tools.
 Without these fraud detection tools, it sometimes takes weeks or months for organizations to discover they’ve been the victim of fraud.

 A key part of detecting fraud is through internal controls and processes, like the payment approval and release process.
-Other tools and methods that help you to discover fraud include the vendor or payee inquired about payment; positive pay; internal review; verbal verification; callbacks; reconciliation; and your banking partner’s fraud investigation.
+Other tools and methods to help you discover fraud, according to the AFP survey, include the vendor or payee inquired about payment; positive pay; internal review; verbal verification; callbacks; reconciliation; and your banking partner’s fraud investigation.
+Specifically, finance or accounting team members should instill processes to verify the legitimacy of requests from vendors, trading partners and employees to change bank account information for an upcoming payment, as these may be fraudulent requests.

 For these processes to be effective, it’s important that employees understand their roles in protecting your organization.
 For example, your bank’s transaction fraud monitoring service may verify the authenticity of a transaction via text, email or phone call.
 If the employee contacted doesn’t respond, your bank cannot complete the verification.
 Implementing systems to monitor credit card and check usage, reconcile statements periodically, and promptly close credit cards for terminated employees are other examples of aspects of a successful fraud prevention system.

-Although a quarter of organizations were able to recoup 75% of funds they lost in 2022, the majority aren’t able to.
+Although 41% of organizations were able to recoup 75% of funds they lost in 2023, the majority aren’t able to.
 The main reason for this is lack of detection tools, so when an accountant, controller, auditor or other internal team member discovers that fraud occurred, it’s too late to cancel a payment.

 Not surprisingly, the organizations that are able to recover funds are typically those with greater revenue and higher volume of payment accounts, because they are better equipped to detect fraud early.
 Larger companies tend to have systems in place to help detect fraud and mitigate the risk and impact of fraud.